koleaby4/smart-choice/README.md

 # Deployment to Heroku

-We used Heroku as a deployment and hosting platform.
+We used Heroku as a deployment and hosting platform.<br>
 Deployment and configuration steps were taken from this [Heroku: Getting started with Python](https://devcenter.heroku.com/articles/getting-started-with-python) tutorial.

 # MongoDb collections design